 By Sharon from Daily Dream 360.

-Activities: Ice skating, ice bikes, culture and art love
+Activities: Ice skating by canal side, ice bikes, culture and art love

 Key West Winter Guide